zhuolisam/zhuolisam.github.io/content/blog/What are some unsolved problems in tech.md

 My pseudo mentor ChatGPT suggested me to reach out to more mentors/innovative teams, and I also should define a 'North-Star', a problem that I would want to solve over a decade.

-My plan now is to stay as a general SWE, solving small defined problems until I figured out what interest me.
-I have another voice in my head asking me to not waste time, just pick one and pursue it.
-I think I do need advices, especially from seniors who've been through the same . :\\
+My plan now is to stay as a general SWE, solving small defined problems until I figured out what one serious problem I want to tackle.
+At the same time I have another voice in my head saying life is too short to think, just pick one and pursue it.

+I think I do need advices, especially from people who've been through similar situation. :\\